Nursing Home Abuse Lawyer Philadelphia, PA

-When a loved one is injured under any circumstances it can be heartbreaking.
+When a loved one is injured under any circumstances it can be heartbreaking and leave you needing a nursing home abuse lawyer in Philadelphia, PA from a reliable PA nursing home law firm.
 However, many people suffer personal injuries at nursing homes and their loved ones might not even know it.
 When you leave a loved one at a nursing home, you expect that they will be able to reasonably care for them regarding basic needs like food, water, hygiene, and a clean space.
 So, when you visit your family member and see signs of a personal injury, what can you do?
 Should you call the police?
 Should you contact the manager?
 How do you even know who to blame?

 Assessing the Injury

 Although a lot can happen to a person’s body as they age, there are certain injuries you can look for that are likely the result of someone else’s doing or someone else’s negligence.
 A few signs you might see are:

 If you see signs that your loved one has gotten a personal injury while in the care of a nursing home, who can you hold responsible?

 Any nursing home owes their residents a duty of care.
 Many nursing homes take on patients with severe physical or cognitive disabilities, thus it is not merely that the staff must keep their residents out of harm’s way, but that their very basic needs—food, water, shelter, hygiene, and medical care—are being met.
 Additionally, many nursing homes offer addition activities like physical therapy, games, and exercise classes that, while great, can cause even more harm to residents through abuse or suffering from an injury, as a nursing home lawyer in Philadelphia, PA knows.
 Some examples where you could hold a nursing home residence responsible for personal injury are: